If you are…

 Petitioning for one or more workers who are requesting consular processing abroad…

 Submit a Form I-129CW with the $325 application fee…

-submit a mandatory CNMI education funding fee of $150 fee per beneficiary.
+Submit a mandatory CNMI education funding fee of $150 fee per beneficiary.
 Do not submit a biometrics fee.
-A biometrics fee may be required by the Department of State when the worker applies for his or her visa abroad.
+The Department of State may require a biometrics fee when the worker applies for his or her visa abroad.

-A20.
-The Form I-129CW and biometrics filing fees may be waived in extraordinary situations where an employer demonstrates an inability to pay the filing fee but is still able pay the employee’s wage.
+A2.
+The Form I-129CW and biometrics filing fees may be waived in extraordinary situations where you demonstrate an inability to pay the filing fee but you are still able pay the employee’s wage.
 To request a fee waiver you must submit a Form I-912, Request for Individual Fee Waiver, or a written request for a fee waiver.
 The $150 CNMI education funding fee cannot be waived.